ryanrosello-og/playwright-slack-report/README.md

 export default generateCustomLayout;
 ```

-In your, `playwright.confing.ts` file, add your function into the config.
+In your, `playwright.config.ts` file, add your function into the config.

 ```typescript
   import { generateCustomLayout } from "./my_custom_layout";